wp-plugins/planso-forms/readme.txt

 5. Create forms for different use cases: signup forms, newsletter registration forms, contact forms, application forms, quizzes, order forms, donation forms, subscription forms, and so on.
 The sky is the limit.

-6. Customize the autoresponder emails sent upon form submission easily.
+6. Easily customize the autoresponder emails sent upon form submission.
 You can add each field of the form into the email text by simply clicking a button.

 7. Customize form fields with your own css classes and styles.
-This way you can alter the design to suid very special needs.
+This way you can alter the design to suit very special needs.

 8. Integrate your forms by inserting the generated shortcode anywhere within your site.